AlexanderL41/OwlsLife.ai/README.md

 # FAU Chatbot (Frontend + Simple Flask backend)

-This project contains a minimal frontend and a small Flask backend to demonstrate a chat UI with a 1200-character input limit and Florida Atlantic University-inspired colors.
+This project contains a minimal frontend and a small Flask backend to demonstrate a FAU chat UI with a 1200-character input limit and university inspired colors.

 Files of interest